We tested over 200 strategies. Almost all of them lost to this one. Backtested 2007-2026: $50,000 → $1,732,645.

 The rules are followed exactly, every month, forever, with zero emotion.
 The edge humans can almost never sustain.

-The winner: hold a diversified basket, stack a cushion, automate it, never panic.
+The winner: hold a diversified basket, stack a cushion, automate it, plus an automatic safeguard that steps aside when the signal turns negative.

 | Strategy we tested | What actually happened |